Where Can I Collect Rocks?

 Rule #1: Preserve National Parks

-Never collect rocks in National Parks.
+Let's make this one thing super clear: never collect rocks in National Parks.
 Our National Parks are treasures that everyone should preserve.
-Not only that, it is prohibited at National Parks and you could get in trouble.
+Not only that, but rock collecting is prohibited in National Parks and you could get in trouble.

 Rule #2: Check First, Wherever You Are

 Okay, so we're avoiding national parks.
-What about BLM land?
+What about National Forests?
 State and city parks?
 The strip of land next to the sidewalk?

 Rule #3: Don't Degrade the Land

-Never take a sample if taking that sample will disturb the site or if taking it would lessen the experience of visiting the site by the next person.
+Okay, so you found a spot where you're allowed to collect stones.
+Hooray!
+Be careful as you collect.
+Never take a sample if taking that sample will disturb the site or if taking it would lessen the experience of visiting the site for the next person.
 A good way to judge this is to ask: will someone else miss the presence of this stone?
+If the answer is yes, then leave it be.

 Fortunately, there are places where rock collecting is specifically allowed.
-Rock collecting is allowed on BLM (Bureau of Land Management) land, including national forests!
-Even better, the BLM manages a massive amount of land; 1/12th of the landmass of the US.
+Rock collecting is allowed on BLM (Bureau of Land Management) land, as well as most National Forests!
+Even better, the BLM manages a massive amount of land—1/12th of the landmass of the US.

 On BLM land, rocks, minerals, petrified wood, invertebrate fossils, and gem stones can be collected.
-There are limitations.
-Collection only is allowed for personal use.
+There are limitations, however.
+There are a small number of properties where collecting is prohibited.
+Collection is only allowed for personal use.
 You aren’t allowed collect more than 25 pounds of petrified wood per day.
-And as usual, there are exceptions too.
-Don’t collect from inside caves, from mining claims, or archeology sites.
-There are a small number of properties where collecting is prohibited.
-Never, never, ever go into an abandoned mine to collect specimens.
+And you can't collect from inside caves, from mining claims, or from archeology sites.
+Never, ever, ever go into an abandoned mine to collect specimens.

 Where Else Can You Collect?

-Beach combing usually is allowed.
-On road cuts collecting is allowed sometimes.
+Beach combing is usually allowed.
+Collecting is allowed on many road cuts, even in areas that are otherwise protected.
 On private property, if you are the owner, collect away!
 On other people’s property, check with the owner.

+Believe it or not, I have also found some interesting samples in my landscape gravel!
 Riverbed landscaping gravel is mined from existing and former river beds.
 Sometimes the landscaping rocks are homogenous; sometimes there will be a wide variety of rocks, depending on the upstream geology.
-I have found some interesting samples in my landscape gravel!

 To Sum It Up

-Use your judgment when collecting but don’t over-think it.
+Use your judgment when collecting, but don’t overthink it.
 You can keep in mind that this planet we are on is almost entirely rock.
-Other than a very thin layer of topsoil and sand along with some water, the Earth is rock.
-In fact, Earth is estimated to be 5,972,000,000,000,000,000,000 tons of rock.
+Other than a very thin layer of topsoil and sand, along with some water, the Earth is rock.
+In fact, Earth is estimated to be comprised of 5,972,000,000,000,000,000,000 tons of rock.
 That comes to 746 billion tons of rock per person on this planet right now.
-That is a lot of rock.
+That is a lot of rock!

 ← Older Post Newer Post →